port-labs/port-docs/docs/quickstart.md

 #### From the UI

-Let's head to [Port](https://app.getport.io/dev-portal) and look at the DevPortal Setup page, at the top right corner let's click on **Add Blueprint** and configure our first Blueprint - **Service** as shown in the image below:
+Let's head to [Port](https://app.getport.io/dev-portal) and look at the DevPortal Builder page, at the top right corner let's click on **Add Blueprint** and configure our first Blueprint - **Service** as shown in the image below:

 ![Developer PortalCreate New Blueprint](../static/img/quickstart/newBlueprintButton.png)